homjxi0e/ReaCOM/Classes/Signature-Tools/Openwith.md

 ### Openwith  Microsoft/Tools
-Openwith.exe is a tool for operating the program according to content policies let's go for example If you want open anything you can put it at Openwith.exe let's go to initiative the experience
+Openwith.exe is a tool for opening a program but depending on the type of file that you want to open, let's go for example If you want open anything, you can put it at Openwith.exe, let's go to have a look at this.

-The title of a concept is Scriptlet execution using an Openwith.exe via URL Protocol in System Operating beside the fake signal using ApplicationCompany"="@{windows.immersivecontrolpanel ==> Certificate
+The purpose of this concept is doing scriptlet execution method using an Openwith.exe and URL Protocol in operating system, but all of that can happen by using a fake siginature, It's called, ApplicationCompany"="@{windows.immersivecontrolpanel.
 ```
 PS C:\> reg import C:\Users\harr0ey\Desktop\sss.reg
 The operation completed successfully.